Kong/developer.konghq.com/app/deck/object-defaults.md

   - /deck/
 ---

-Kong Gateway sets some default values for most objects, including Kong plugins.
-You can see what the defaults are for each object in the [Admin API reference](/gateway/latest/admin-api/), or use the [`/schemas`](#find-defaults-for-an-object) endpoint to check the latest object schemas for your instance of the Kong Gateway.
+{{ page.description }} You can see what the defaults are for each object in the [Admin API reference](/gateway/latest/admin-api/), or use the [`/schemas`](#find-defaults-for-an-object) endpoint to check the latest object schemas for your instance of the Kong Gateway.